-Dr. Nancy Akalin
+Dr. Murat Akalin

 Dr. Nancy Akalin earned her undergraduate degree from University of Nevada, Reno and her doctorate from Washington State University.
 She completed her internship and postdoctoral fellowship at the UCSD School of Medicine, Department of Psychiatry, where she remained on as Program Director for the Outpatient Psychiatry Program for a total of 10 years.
 Currently, she is in private practice in California.